 Matthew 1 - Highlights

-Today we start the book of Matthew.
+As we study the book of Matthew we’re going to focus on finding compassion.
 There is so much information in each of these chapters that we run the risk of becoming overwhelmed if we try to dig into everything in a single blog post.
-Instead, we’re going to focus on finding compassion.

 We all know the story of Solomon – the wisest man who ever lived… only he was not so wise in his old age because he allowed his foreign wives to draw his heart away from God.